With a 360-degree customer view, your company will drive up profits.

 This consumer intelligence is fundamentally obtained and analyzed through the creation of a 360-degree customer profile platform, which your organization can create without a lot of effort and without hiring expensive consultants or data scientists.

-While I won’t go into in-depth detail on all of these questions, it is important to note that having a full 360-degree view of your customers is becoming the new norm.
+While I won’t go into in-depth detail on all of these questions, it is important to note that having a full 360-degree customer view is becoming the new norm.

 For many organizations, the biggest risk is being late to the party.
 Not having up to date, real-time information on your customers’ engagement, spending and transactions with the competition means your organization is at a significant disadvantage.
 How do you know what your share of wallet is if you don’t know how much they’re spending with the competition?
 In essence, the opportunity cost of not taking action to create a platform is the biggest expense.